 Also, at the north-west corner of the Green, is Pitzhanger Manor (above), a Grade I listed home designed by John Soane in 1800, featuring Ionic columns topped with statues.
 The museum is currently closed for refurbishment, though the adjacent Walpole Park is a delight, particularly the ornamental lake and fountains.

 Our route takes you across the busy Uxbridge Road, over Castlebar Hill, through Pitshanger Park and Ealing golf course to the picturesquely winding River Brent.

 To the north of the Brent you’ll find the 12th-century St Mary’s church which is now used solely for classical music concerts (usually free).
 Its weatherboard tower is barely visible from the road, which makes the sighting of it all the more treasurable.

 The Hoover Building on the north side of the A40 Western Avenue (above) is a fine example of Art Deco style which Poet Laureate John Betjeman and Elvis Costello, among many others, have eulogised.

 The restored facade can be seen safely from the south side of the A40, but a detour via the cycle/foot bridge will get you up close to the 14 bright white columns with jet black, jade green and cherry red detailing.

 At the Black Horse pub you join the Grand Union Canal heading west between the factories and warehouses of Greenford, passing dozens of narrowboats.
 Turning off and over the canal you soon arrive at the great wonder of the mid-west.

-Northala Fields is a new park opened in 2008, created from 60,000 lorry loads of spoil from the Wembley Stadium and White City developments.
+Northala Fields opened in 2008, created from 60,000 lorry loads of spoil from the Wembley Stadium and White City developments.
 Tipping the spoil here saved millions of lorry miles and helped create the four conical mounds that children and adults alike enjoy running up and down.
 Unsurprisingly, on sunny days it’s swarming with sightseers.

 Osterley Park and House